rjagtani/yavpn/README.md

 - Activate the virtual env: source ./venv/bin/activate
 - Run VPN Server: python3 server.py
 - Run VPN Client: python3 client.py <server's IP> 2003
-    - If you want to get the Server's IP, run this command ifconfig
+    - If you want to get the Server's IP, run the command ifconfig
+    - You will be prompted for a password, enter the following password - 'a1b22c333d4444'

 ### Adjusting Configuration Variables :
 - To select the preferred encryption algorithm, simply modify the PREFERENCE variable located in the config.py file.
 Depending on your specific needs, choose the encryption algorithm that best suits your requirements.
 Select 1 for Fernet and 2 for RC4

 ## Useful Tools